RoamGuru Roam Guru

 The famous T-Rex-shaped cliff that appears on every "Top 10 Beaches in Asia" list.
 The viewpoint is genuinely breathtaking—turquoise water, white sand, dramatic limestone formations.

 A sheltered bay with clear water and coral reefs.
-If you are lucky, you might see manta rays (though Manta Point is the better spot for that, requiring a separate boat trip).
+If you are lucky, you might see manta rays (though Manta Point is the better spot for that, requiring a separate boat trip from Toyapakeh harbor, IDR 300,000 / $18.75 per person).

 What to Skip (And Why)

 Uluwatu Temple at Sunset: Everyone goes.
 The traffic is horrendous.
 The monkeys are aggressive.
 The kecak dance is performed for tourists, not as a genuine religious ceremony.
-If you want to see Uluwatu, go at sunrise.
+If you want to see Uluwatu, go at sunrise when the monkeys are still sleepy and the dance troupes have not arrived.

 Kuta Beach: Unless you enjoy aggressive touts, overpriced beer, and a beach that resembles a nightclub more than a natural space.
 Seminyak and Canggu offer better beaches with slightly less chaos.